vernamlab/SCApeGoat/doc/cwscope.rst

     .. method:: cw_to_file_framework(self, num_traces: int,  file_parent: FileParent, experiment_name: str, keys: np.ndarray = None, texts: np.ndarray = None, fixed_key: bool = True, fixed_pt: bool = False) -> None:

         Captures traces on a ChipWhisperer device and saves them directly to the custom file framework.
+The collected traces, keys, plaintexts, and ciphertexts are saved as dataset to the specified experiment.
+If the experiment specified does not exist in the file, then a new one is created.

         :param num_traces: The number of traces to capture
         :type num_traces: int